Graham Linehan says he faces ‘no further action’ after arrest over trans posts

 Father Ted creator Graham Linehan has said he will face “no further action” after being arrested at Heathrow Airport last month on suspicion of inciting violence.

-The 57-year-old Irish comedy writer was arrested after flying in from Arizona over three posts he had made on X about transgender issues.
+The 57-year-old Irish comedy writer was arrested by the Metropolitan Police after flying in from Arizona over three posts he had made on X about transgender issues.

 The arrest sparked criticism, with Harry Potter author JK Rowling among those who reacted angrily.